New border crossings open in divided Cyprus, first in 8 years

 At the same time, the Lefka or Aplici crossing opened in the northwest of the eastern Mediterranean island.

-Ahead of the Dherynia crossing reopening, soldiers removed barriers wrapped in rusty barbed wire and a small group of riot police stood by.
+Ahead of the Dherynia crossing's reopening, soldiers removed barriers wrapped in rusty barbed wire and a small group of riot police stood by.

-But despite arguments breaking out among onlookers in the run-up to the midday (1000 GMT) opening, the crowd passed peacefully through the border.
+But despite arguments breaking out among onlookers in the run-up to the midday (1000 GMT) opening, the crowd passed peacefully across the border.

+The wreckage of a car could be seen off the main road through the buffer zone, while nearby signs warned of mines beyond a barbed wire fence.

 Cyprus